 1. Pedagogical Discussion and Training

 Participants must complete five CTL-approved teaching workshops.
 Course in College Teaching may be substituted for three of the five training workshops.
-Active Learning in STEM Courses may be substituted for two of the five workshops.
+Our four week special topics mini-courses may be substituted for two of the five workshops.

 2. Teaching Experience